muzhouzhang/teaching/ess_2021_tips.md

 ### `facet_grid`

-Compared to `facet_wrap()`, `facet_grid()` is able to visualize data by two group settings along two axes.
+Compared to `facet_wrap()`, `facet_grid()` is able to visualize data by two groups along two axes.
 In our case, it can plot by different `region` along columns and by different `transportation_type` by rows, or *vice versa*.
 Then, we do not need to use different aesthetics for different `transportation_type` and accordingly, there is only a single line (rather than three) within each panel.

 ``` r
 uk_mobility_covid %>% ggplot() +